1997 Pacific hurricane season: Tropical Storm Blanca

 Tropical Depression Two-E formed from a broad area of low pressure on June 9.
 Six hours later the depression strengthened into Tropical Storm Blanca.
 This system developed a good outflow, and reached its peak intensity with winds of 45 mph (75 km/h).
 However, its circulation was not well-defined and a weakening trend began, and Blanca was downgraded to a depression on June 12.
 It lost its closed circulation shortly thereafter and was thus declared dissipated.

 Blanca briefly threatened land on June 10 as warnings and watches were established by the Mexican Servicio Meteorológico Nacional.
 Shortly thereafter, a ridge of high pressure turned Blanca away from the coast.
 As Blanca moved just south of the Mexican coast, it dropped a total of 5.77 in of rainfall at Fincha Chayabe/Maragaritas.
-There were no major damage or casualties as Blanca's impact was generally minimal.